Learn how to import or export your data files with QuickBooks desktop:

 Brief into Import and export data

-Lists the user can import
+Lists you can import

 - Charts of accounts